truefoundry/truefoundry-docs/deploy-on-own-cloud/servicefoundry-bootstrap.md

 - On the registry you want to use as default, Choose the `Set default` option from the menu.

 ![Set Default Registry](../assets/set-default-registry.png)

+### (Optional) Local Monitoring Stack

+Choosing the monitoring option as local, and enabling create-local-monitoring-stack will create local deployments of prometheus, loki, grafana.
+This will provide an out of the box for testing the complete UI/UX of each.
+The 'local' option provided is not expected to be used for production use.